 Cement Render is a combination of sand, cement and clay or lime.
 Cement render can be applied to brick, cement, stone and painted walls (undercoat must be applied first so render does not fall off when applying onto painted walls).
 In cases where render is to go onto painted walls acrylic render is recommended over traditional cement render.

 Cement render is a great option for rendering your home, even though acrylic render materials are being used more often then ever before.
-Cement render has been used for so long and it can be definitely clased as a cost effective option when deciding to render your home.
+Cement render has been used for so long and it can definitely be classed as a cost effective option when deciding to render your home.
 Though some of disadvantages of sand cement render can become apparent when it comes to flexibility as acrylic render can withstand wall movement to a larger degree than cement render.
 Though overall traditional sand cement render is a great product which has stood the test of time, it hides imperfections of old and/or bad brickwork and creates an extra layer of protection to fight erosion.

 Cement render is used for a more reasons than one.
 Home owners can use render to increase the life span of their retaining walls while also making them look great.
 Cement render thickness can vary and it will depend on factors such as the brickwork and how much render is needed to be applied so that the wall will be straight and smooth.

 Cement render sometimes gets bad reviews as acrylic render manufacturers try to push their products onto customers and into the marketplace.
 Truth is sand cement rendering is a great option to render your home but is a inferior product to acrylic render.
 When it comes to cracking walls using acrylic will not stop your wall cracking when the structure moves it will just give more assistance in comparison to sand cement.

 Cement render is usually painted and sealed.
 Cement Render can be painted after 28 days..

 So you want to render and have heard of coloured rendering what does that mean?